sanjeevvp/monorep-test/readme.md

 # Monorepo-test

-This is a test repository experimenting with monrepos and lerna to manage dependencies
+This is a test repository experimenting with monorepos and lerna to manage dependencies

 Lerna [https://lerna.js.org/]